Alison Dunhill: Art historian

-As an art historian, Dunhill completed an MPhil thesis at the University of Essex on the modernist American photographer Francesca Woodman.
-This thesis provides a detailed analysis of the six photographic books that Woodman compiled in her lifetime, and examines them in the context of surrealism which, Dunhill argues, was a significant influence on Woodman.
+As an art historian, Dunhill completed an MPhil dissertation at the University of Essex on the modernist American photographer Francesca Woodman.
+This thesis provides a detailed analysis of six photographic artist's books that Woodman compiled in her lifetime, and examines them in the context of surrealism which, Dunhill argues, was a significant influence on Woodman.
 Her study of Woodman's book Some Disordered Interior Geometries was published in re•bus in 2008.
 Dunhill has presented papers on Woodman at academic conferences and gallery talks at the Douglas Hyde Gallery at Trinity College Dublin and the Sainsbury Centre for Visual Arts.

 She contributed a memoir to a 2010 Paris exhibition catalogue of the artist and psychogeographer, and sometime Situationist, Ralph Rumney, whom she had befriended in the latter years of his life; and her published reviews include an assessment of Claudia Herstatt's Women Gallerists for Tate Etc. She also reviewed Anna Anderson's Childhood Rituals exhibition at the Freud Museum in Hampstead in 2011 for Cassone: The International Online Magazine of Art and Art Books.

+Following the publication in 2023 of a fine, complete facsimile edition of all Woodman's artist's books, Dunhill has made her thesis publicly available as an electronic book.

 Poetry

 Dunhill's early poetry collection, Gig Soup Scoop, published in 1972 by a small alternative press, is now a rarity.
 She was an Arvon Foundation mentee in 1991, leading to publication in Joe Soap's Canoe.

-More recently, two of her prose poems were long-listed for the Fish Publishing Flash Fiction Prize 2020.
+Two of her prose poems were long-listed for the Fish Publishing Flash Fiction Prize 2020.
 Also in that year two of her poems were published in the international online surrealist poetry SurVision Magazine.
 Two further poems of hers were included in the Fenland Poetry Journal; the cover art of this issue reproduces one of Dunhill's artworks.

 Her poetry pamphlet As Pure as Coal Dust, a winner of the James Tate International Poetry Prize, was published by SurVision Books in June 2021.
+Her poems have appeared in two recent international anthologies; and in the online literary magazine Propel.

+More recently, she has published several poems in response to Francesca Woodman's photographic images.
+Another of these was shortlisted for the 2025 Wells Festival of Literature Open Poetry Competition.